alisw/AliPhysics/MUON/READMEraw.txt

 \section raw_s2 Timing of the raw data decoders

-The macro MUONTimeRawStreamTracker.C can used to check the timing (speed) performance of the existing offline decoder for the tracker DDLs (AliMUONRawStreamTracker) and also for the new high performance decoder (AliMUONRawStreamTrackerHP).
-It can be invoked as follows:
+The macro MUONTimeRawStreamTracker.C and MUONTimeRawStreamTrigger.C can used to check the timing (speed) performance of the existing offline decoders compared to the new high performance decoders.
+For the tracker DDLs the MUONTimeRawStreamTracker.C macro compares the timing of AliMUONRawStreamTracker against the high performance AliMUONRawStreamTrackerHP decoder.
+Similarly the MUONTimeRawStreamTrigger.C macro compares the timing of the existing AliMUONRawStreamTrigger decoder against the high performance AliMUONRawStreamTrackerHP decoder.
+The macros can be invoked as follows:

 <pre>
  $ aliroot
 .L $ALICE_ROOT/MUON/MUONTimeRawStreamTracker.C+
  MUONTimeRawStreamTracker(filename, maxEvent);
+.L $ALICE_ROOT/MUON/MUONTimeRawStreamTrigger.C+
+ MUONTimeRawStreamTrigger(filename, maxEvent);
 </pre>

 where \em filename is the name of a file containing the raw data, or alternatively